How to buy the best handheld vacuum cleaner

 Prices range from just £20 to around £200 or more, so knowing what to look for and how much to spend to get a good handheld vacuum isn't easy.
 What's right for you depends on what you want to clean and how.

-- Handheld vacuum cleaner features
+Handheld vacuum cleaner features and prices

 The most crucial spec to check on a handheld vacuums is the battery life.
 This dictates how much cleaning time you'll get - some can give you as little as five minutes.

 If you want to clean your car, stairs or awkward spaces, look out for these accessories, which should make tackling tricky corners easier:

 - Crevice tool - for getting between upholstered seats, picture rails and edges

 - Turbo pet tool - handy for clearing stairs and upholstery of dust and fluff

 - Extendable flexi hose - good for reaching into tricky spaces, such as under car seats or cleaning up high

 Cheaper cordless vacuums tend to have a more traditional ‘dust-buster’ design, which makes them all-rounders that come with fewer specialist tools and attachments.
 That doesn’t always mean they suck up less dirt and grime or that they are more difficult to use, but they might not be as versatile.
 They may have a shorter battery life too.